thealkly/esp8266-MQTT-Thermostat/README.md

 Low cost smart home IOT heating with adapted eq3n and esp8266-07.

 As i am using homeassistant, i dont need a web ui.
-Therefore i just used the code from @coolibre to send the pulse to the EQ3.
+Therefore i just used the code from coolibre to send the pulse to the EQ3.
 Basically just the test code but it is working as expected.

 For the MQTT implementation it is a basic pubsub client approach.